kwabenasapong/openpldoc/manual/source/creating_service.rst

 When you display a song or Bible verse with multiple verses you will need to move through them.
-When a song or verse is being displayed you will see the lyrics at the top in the Live window and how it actually appears on your display in the bottom Live window.
+When a song or verse is being displayed you will see the lyrics in the top Live window and how it actually appears on your display in the bottom Live window.
 To change slides you can use your mouse to click on each slide in the top Live window, use the Left Arrow and Right Arrow icons under the top Live window or, use the :kbd:`Down Arrow` key to move down through